If you need ventilation testing discussed in this article, call us at 973-366-4660 or e-mail us at email@example.com for details and a free estimate.

 Written By: Robert E. Sheriff, MS, CIH, CSP, President

-Another method for determining ACH’s is to use a tracer gas—such as Sulfur Hexafluoride by injecting the gas into the building’s intakes and measuring the degradation rate of the tracer gas and then calculating the ACH.
+Method for determining ACH’s is to use a tracer gas—such as Sulfur Hexafluoride by injecting the gas into the building’s intakes and measuring the degradation rate of the tracer gas, then calculating the ACH.
 The American Society for Testing and Materials (ASTM) has actually established a method using a tracer gas—ASTM E741-11.

-Using the actual measurement of supply and exhaust point, the first thing is to determine if the building is under positive or negative pressure with respect to the outside—or adjacent areas.
+Using the actual measurement of supply and exhaust point, the first thing is to determine is if the building is under positive or negative pressure with respect to the outside—or adjacent areas.
 If it is difficult to open the exterior doors, it is likely under negative pressure since there is more exhaust then supply air.
 If there is not enough negative or positive pressure to test, use smoke tubes.
-If smoke flows in the door/windows, it means negative pressure.
+If smoke flows in the door or windows, it means negative pressure.
 If smoke flows out, then it is positive pressure.
 If it is negative pressure, it is best to measure all the exhaust points.
-If positive pressure, it is best to measure supply points.
+If it is positive pressure, it is best to measure supply points.

 A common consequence of too much exhaust (in addition to not being able to open the doors unless you’re a weight lifter) is that there is a great imbalance between the temperature in various parts of the building.
 Hot in one area and cold in another.

-When the building is so configured that accessing all the air supply or exhaust points are not possible, then tracer gas testing is a viable option.
+When the building is so configured that accessing all the air supply or exhaust points is not possible, then tracer gas testing is a viable option.